Travelers Claim These Are The Most Haunted Spots Along Route 66. We’ll let you be the judge!

 Are you ready for a road trip with a twist?
 Then get ready for a journey along Route 66, a historic pathway that's not just a road but a gateway to mystery.
-This legendary highway, stretching over 2,400 miles from Chicago to Santa Monica, has been a symbol of freedom and adventure since 1926.
+This legendary highway, stretching over 2,400 miles from Chicago to Santa Monica, has been a symbol of freedom and adventure since 1926, but that's not all it's known for!

-But there's a hidden side to it – a trail of haunted spots that tell tales of the past, lingering in shadowy corners and echoing through creaky floorboards.
-From the bustling streets of Chicago to the dusty roads of Oklahoma, each haunted location on Route 66 offers a chilling glimpse into a world beyond our own.
+There's a hidden side to Route 66—a trail of haunted spots that tell tales of the past, lingering in shadowy corners and echoing through creaky floorboards.
+From the bustling streets of Chicago to the dusty roads of Oklahoma, each haunted location offers a chilling glimpse into a world beyond our own.

 1. Hotel Monte Vista, Flagstaff, Arizona